DeepRegNet/DeepReg/README.md

 This is still under development.
 However some of the functionalities can be accessed as follows.

+## Contributions
+We welcome contributions!
+Please refer to the [contribution guidelines](https://github.com/ucl-candi/DeepReg/doc/CONTRIBUTING.md) for the toolkit.

 ## Setup

 The easiest way to install the python environment is with Miniconda/Anaconda.